ThreeMammals/Ocelot/docs/features/administration.rst

 The scripts show you how to request a Bearer token from Ocelot and then use it to GET the existing configuration and POST a configuration.

-If you are running multiple Ocelot instances in a cluster then you need to use a certificate to sign the Bearer tokens used to access the administration API.
+If you are running multiple Ocelot instances in a cluster then you need to use a certificate to sign the Bearer tokens used to access the :ref:`administration-api`.

 In order to do this, you need to add two more environmental variables for each Ocelot in the cluster: